Fort Vancouver: Later negotiations

-Throughout 1825 and 1826, British officials would continue to offer Americans partition plans for the Pacific Coast of North America.
+Throughout 1825 and 1826, British officials continued to offer Americans partition plans for the Pacific Coast of North America.
 These largely originated in part from correspondence with the NWC and later HBC.
 The border would continue to extend west on the 49th parallel to the Rocky Mountains, where the Columbia (and some times the Snake River) would be used as the border until it reached the Pacific Ocean.
-Secretary of State for Foreign Affairs George Canning has been appraised by later historians most supportive British Foreign minister in securing a border along the Columbia.
+Secretary of State for Foreign Affairs George Canning has been appraised by later historians as the most supportive British Foreign minister in securing a border along the Columbia.
 United States Secretary of State Henry Clay had given instructions to the American plenipotentiaries to offer a partition of the Pacific Northwest along the 49th parallel to the Pacific Ocean.
 The difference in the two considered plans were too much to solve, making the diplomats put off a formal colonial division once more.

 Establishment

+Fort Vancouver was established on the north bank of the Columbia River in the winter of 1824–1825.
+The London-based Hudson's Bay Company established it to serve as the headquarters of the Company's interior fur trade.
 In the early 1820s a general reorganization of all NWC properties, now entirely under HBC management, was overseen directly by Sir George Simpson.
 The newly established Columbia District needed a more suitable headquarters than Fort George at the mouth of the Columbia.
 Simpson was instrumental in the establishment of Fort Vancouver.
 Using the HBC position that any settlement of the Oregon boundary dispute would confirm the border placement along the Columbia; Simpson selected a location situated opposite from the mouth of the Willamette River.
 This expanse was an open and fertile prairie that was outside the flood plain and had easy access to the Columbia.